 When a Parcel is Not a Parcel

 Other state laws give cities and counties “police powers” to regulate by zoning and permits what owners can do with their property.
-Local zoning, subdivision and building codes define when a parcel is considered to be a “legal” parcel and when that parcel is considered buildable.
-Assessor parcels and “legal” parcels may not mean the same thing even when talking about the same property since different laws control the government agencies involved.
+Local zoning, subdivision and building codes define when a parcel is a “legal” parcel and if that parcel is buildable.
+Assessor parcels and “legal” parcels may not mean the same thing even when talking about the same property because different State laws control the government agencies involved.

 Example A - a certain area of land owned by one person in the mid-1950s, even though acquired over several years from several different owners, was shown on the new assessor parcel maps as a single “ownership” parcel.
 Example B - a certain area of land, owned by one person and acquired as a single parcel, was shown as two or more assessor parcels because the area was split by a tax rate area boundary or would not fit on one assessor map page.

 If the Assessor learns from an owner, a title company, a surveyor or a governmental agency that a certain piece of land does not belong in its entirety to the owner shown on the current assessor parcel map, the Assessor must create a new assessor parcel showing the newly determined ownership.
-Sometimes, if the newly created assessor parcel was a remnant from a decades-old transaction, the new assessor parcel may be shown as “Unknown Owner;" however, that newly created assessor parcel may or may not be a "legal" parcel.
+Sometimes, if the newly created assessor parcel was a remnant from a decades-old transaction, the new assessor parcel may be shown as “Unknown Owner.”
+The creation of that parcel does not determine the “legality” of that parcel.
 If a property owner is successful in obtaining a certificate of compliance for assessor parcels which are currently shown as SFAP, the Assessor will remove that designation.

 Certain certificates may have conditions attached that must be met before building or other permits are issued.
 Please note that not all CFAP and SFAP parcels are so designated since that designation has only been used since 1975.
 Many Example A and Example B parcels are on assessor maps but have never been shown as either CFAP or SFAP.